ecmwf/infero/docs/User_Guide/examples.rst

  * <infero-build-path>/bin

-The examples show how to use Infero for a multi-input single-output Machine Learning model.
-The examples show how to call Infero API's from C, C++ and Fortran (same model and input data are used for all the cases).
-The same output values are expected for the all the examples.
+The examples show how to use Infero for a multi-input single-output Machine Learning model from C, C++ and Fortran (same model and input data are used for all the cases, so also same output is expected).

  * *1_example_mimo_c.c*
  * *2_example_mimo_cpp.cc*
  * *3_example_mimo_fortran.F90*
+ * *4_example_mimo_thread.cc*

 Run the examples